Akkey01/MLops-Final-Project/README.md

 Data Retention: Till 15th MAy 2025
 Dashboard Refresh: Real-time metrics with 60-second refresh interval

-#### Continuous X
+## Continuous X
-Strategy
-We'll implement a comprehensive CI/CD pipeline integrated with continuous training and monitoring to ensure both code and model quality.
-GitOps principles using ArgoCD will enable declarative infrastructure and application deployment, with PythonChi providing Infrastructure as Code capabilities.
+Implemented a comprehensive CI/CD pipeline integrated with continuous training to ensure code and model quality.
+GitOps principles using ArgoCD enable declarative infrastructure and application deployment, with PythonChi providing Infrastructure as Code capabilities.
-Relevant Parts of the Architecture

-GitHub repository for version control
-CI/CD pipeline for testing and deployment
-PythonChi for IaaC
-Docker containerization
-Kubernetes orchestration
-ArgoCD for GitOps
-Staged deployment patterns

-Justification

-GitOps Approach: Declarative infrastructure ensures consistency between environments and enables rapid rollback if needed.
-Continuous Training: Automating the retraining process based on drift detection ensures model accuracy over time without manual intervention.
-Staged Deployments: Progressive rollout of updates minimizes risk and enables validation before full deployment.

-Relation to Lecture Material
-This implements DevOps and MLOps concepts from lectures:
+Relation to Lecture Material: This implements the devops concepts from "DevOps" lectures and Labs.

+I have created the terraform_ansible.ipynb file in the root directory which runs as bash script to Provision infrastructure ,configuration ,resources and runs playbooks and deploys stages
+#### 1.GitHub repository for version control
+Everything in version control: Terraform manifests, Ansible playbooks, Kubespray code, Argo Workflows, Argo CD manifests, Helm/Kustomize charts, and application source.

+#### 2.Terraform: Infrastructure-as-Code
+Declarative provisioning: All network, compute, and security configurations live in version control.
+Terraform manifests describe private networks, subnets, security groups, three Ubuntu instances, and a publicly routable floating IP.
+Automated configuration: After infrastructure appears, Ansible playbooks declare every package, service, and Kubernetes component.
+Hosts are never updated by hand; changes flow from Git to the cluster.Infrastructure Provisioning: <15 minutes from commit to complete environment setup

+#### 3. Cloud-Native Practices
+Immutable infrastructure: Once VMs are provisioned, configuration drift is prevented.
+Updates require adjustments to code, not in-place edits.
+Microservices architecture: The model-serving API, CI/CD controllers (Argo CD, Argo Workflows), and cluster services each run as isolated containers or small pods, communicating over well-defined APIs.
+Containers as compute units: All application logic and tooling—even training steps—live in Docker images, enabling consistent environments across development, staging, and production.

-CI/CD pipeline design
+#### 4. CI/CD
-Infrastructure as Code principles
-Container orchestration patterns
-GitOps deployment methodology
-Continuous training workflows

-Specific Numbers

-Test Coverage: Minimum 85% code coverage for all components Deployment Frequency: Support for multiple deployments per day if needed Rollback Time: <5 minutes for reverting to previous stable version Infrastructure Provisioning: <15 minutes from commit to complete environment setup Deployment Stages: Development → Testing → Staging → Production with automated promotion Model Validation: Automated evaluation against benchmark dataset (95% accuracy threshold) before promotion
+The bash file in node1 clones the git repository on node1,builds the docker image  and runs the docker container.
+GitOps-style deployments:Workflow outputs (new image tags) update manifest files in Git; Argo CD observes these changes and synchronizes them into the cluster.
+The scripts for trigger worflows, staging, canary and production are added.